Clyde0513/FLIQ-Virtual-Hackathon/README.md

 ## Acknowledgments

-This project was developed for the Quantum Coalition Future Leaders in Quantum (QC-FLIQ) Virtual Hackathon, where it received an **Honorable Mention**.
+This project was developed as a collaboration between team members and Sanskriti Shindadkar for the Quantum Coalition Future Leaders in Quantum (QC-FLIQ) Virtual Hackathon, where it received an **Honorable Mention**.
 We extend our sincere gratitude to:

 - **UN International Computing Centre (UN ICC)** and **International Telecommunication Union (ITU)** for organizing this valuable opportunity to explore quantum computing applications and recognizing our work with an Honorable Mention
 - The hackathon organizers and mentors for their guidance and support throughout the competition